-At John Hopkins, Krevans went on to become an instructor, an assistant professor, a professor of medicine, the assistant dean of student affairs, and, from 1968-1971, the dean for academic affairs.
-He was also an active research investigator and clinician, serving as the director of the John Hopkins Blood Bank (1953-1962) and as Physician-in-Chief for Baltimore City Hospitals (1963-1969).
+At Johns Hopkins, Krevans went on to become an instructor, an assistant professor, a professor of medicine, the assistant dean of student affairs, and, from 1968-1971, the dean for academic affairs.
+He was also an active research investigator and clinician, serving as the director of the Johns Hopkins Blood Bank (1953-1962) and as Physician-in-Chief for Baltimore City Hospitals (1963-1969).

 Dr. Krevans came to UCSF in 1971 as Dean of the School of Medicine, a position he held until 1982.
 During his ten years as the Dean, he remained active in clinical practice by taking an annual rotation in hematology at Moffitt Hospital and the Cancer Research Institute, where he was also the Acting Director.
 Krevans devoted his sabbatical year, 1977-1978, to patient care, alternating as Acting Chief of Medicine at San Francisco General Hospital, working in a private group practice in Berkeley, and as a practicing internist in Bangor, Maine.

 On July 1, 1982, Julius R. Krevans was appointed the fifth Chancellor of UCSF.
 During his time as Chancellor, he created the UCSF Health and Safety Policy Board in reaction to concerns within the UCSF hospital regarding policy, HIV, and the workplace.
 Under his leadership, UCSF attracted many women and minority students to careers in health sciences, and strengthened programs to reach out to the local community.
 Dr. Krevans retired from the Chancellor position in 1993.
 On his day of retirement, San Francisco Mayor Jordan designated May 19 as Julius R. Krevans Day.